-Benedict is an engaging and enthusiastic conductor who is passionate about bringing a great variety of music to all people at any level.
-His work at the University of Birmingham as an instrumental conductor saw him working with hundreds of different musicians.
+Benedict is an engaging and enthusiastic conductor who is committed to bringing a great variety of music to all people at any level.
+His work as a conductor in Oxford and at the University of Birmingham has seen him bring his passion and energy to hundreds of different musicians.

 Before graduating, Benedict most notably conducted the Music Society's 150-player Wind Band for two years, enabling instrumentalists of any standard to perform symphonic wind repertoire and orchestral arrangements to a remarkably detailed level in exciting and high-quality concerts.
 Alongside this, he took great delight in conducting the String Orchestra, helping develop the group in their early stages in the society.